8 Insider Tricks for Making Money As a Stay Home Mom

 2. Selling on the Nextdoor App

 If you want to make money as a stay home mom, the Nextdoor app is the way to go.
-It’s not only local, it’s really local.
+It’s not just local–it’s really local.
 This app is for your neighborhood.

-It’s like a virtual garage sale in a way.
-Only you focus on one item at a time.
+It’s like a virtual garage sale only you focus on one item at a time.
 There is a section in the app that says “For Sale or Free.”
 If you follow the prompts, it will get your listing up pretty fast.
 I can do it from my phone.